maker-ATOM/spark/REPORT.md

 Moreover we also define action node for behavior tree in a class.

 It is necessary for action node to inherit from SyncActionNode but that is node the case with move_base actionlib, so we can define move_base and other sub callbacks in the action node which inherits from SyncActionNode

+**Variable update issue:** currently MoveToGoal is define in a class inherted from SyncActionNode ans ros methods are also define in the same class.
+Now the issue is attributes set by ros are not reflected to bt and vice versa, i think they have to something to do with ros running in different thread and bt running another thread

+**Can we override the method and pass the values for callback?**

+#### Template to test ROS vs BT

+ros vs bt: inside work class which is inherited from SyncActionNode ros node in initializes

+ros and bt: both ros and bt has their own class and bt gets the state attribute via a method

+ros on bt:

+thread: is multi-threading a issue?